by Daniel Pink

 This book talks about the importance of timing — how when we do something affects the outcome.
 Humans have natural, physiological cycles.
 At certain times of the day we’re more alert and focused, and other times we’re sluggish and tired.

-- You may want to schedule your surgery for first thing in the morning.
+- You may want to schedule surgery early in the morning.
 Anesthesiologists are 3 times more likely to make mistakes in the afternoon.

-- Same with doctor appointments—go for the morning.
+- Same with doctor appointments — go in the morning.
 As the day wears on, doctors are more likely to prescribe unnecessary drugs.

 - Do you have a court date?
 Judges are less lenient as the day wears on.

 When: The Scientific Secrets of Perfect Timing is simple to read, but the content is deep and powerful.
-Daniel Pink does a great job demonstrating how our internal, biological clocks work in conjunction with our energy and cognitive abilities.
+Pink does a great

 Alertness and energy levels, which climb in the morning and reach their apex around noon, tend to plummet during the afternoons.
 And with that drop comes a corresponding fall in our ability to remain focused and constrain our inhibitions.